 Reporting adverse events is important.
 It allows continuous safety monitoring of a veterinary medicinal product.

-Reports should be sent, preferably via a veterinarian, to either the marketing authorisation holder, or its local representative, or the national competent authority via the national reporting system.
-See also the last section of the package leaflet for respective contact details.
+Reports should be sent, preferably via a veterinarian, to either the marketing authorisation holder or the national competent authority via the national reporting system.
+See section 'Contact details' of the package leaflet.